 Becoming a Midwife in Nebraska – NE

-Now that you are familiar with the legal protocols of midwifery in Nebraska, you can look forward to the upward growth trend occurring in this profession.
-Whereas most occupations will see an increase of 9% over 10 years, midwifery is expected to see anywhere between 21% and 35% growth during that same period of time.
-With this type of substantial growth, midwives in Nebraska should have no problems securing employment.
+Individuals who are considering joining the ranks of midwives in Nebraska may benefit from an upward growth trend occurring in this profession.
+Where most occupations will see an increase of 9% between 2010 and 2020, midwifery is expected to see anywhere between 21% and 35% growth during that same period of time.